 If the calculations take into account, in addition to the risk-based capital requirements, also Finnish banks' flexibility as regards the leverage ratio and the MREL and subordination requirements, the banking sector's average surplus relative to the most binding capital or MREL requirement would increase from 3.5% to approximately 4.2% of risk-weighted assets by the end of 2024.
-The chart below describes an estimate of the development of the surplus relative to the banking sector's most restrictive capital or MREL requirement.
+The chart below describes an estimate of the development of the banking sector's surplus relative to the most restrictive capital or MREL requirement.

-The tightening of buffer requirements already announced or anticipated other than the SyRB hardly have an impact on the banking sector's flexibility relative to the most binding capital or MREL requirement.
+The tightening of buffer requirements already announced or anticipated other than the SyRB hardly have an impact on the banking sector's flexibility relative to the most restrictie capital or MREL requirement.
 This calculation, too, takes into account the possible impact on Finnish banks of the recognition of Norway's SyRB requirement, even though the decision on the recognition of the requirement will be taken at a later stage.
 This is based on the fact that initially, the leverage ratio requirement based on the non-risk-weighted exposures or the MREL or subordination requirement calibrated on the basis of non-risk-weighted exposures is in the case of some banks tighter than the risk-based requirements.
-Changes in the buffer requirements do not have an impact on these non-risk-based requirements become more binding than the non-risk-based requirements.
+Changes in the buffer requirements do not have an impact on these non-risk-based requirements.
+When the buffer requirements reach a sufficient level, the risk-based requirements become more binding than the non-risk-based requirements.
 Therefore, Finnish banks' average surplus relative to the capital or MREL requirements will shrink only as a result of the SyRB requirement.